MATHEMA-GmbH/Owl-Racer-AI-Client-Python/README.md

 ## Train models
 In the directory `examples/train` you can find many examples how you can train models with pytorch, sklearn and hyperoptimization.
 Root directory: owlracer-ai-opensource-client-python.
+### train_sklearn.py
+Training data is specified by `--data`.
+Experiment name must be provided with `--experiment`.

 During the training metrics, artifacts and models will be logged with mlflow.
 You can add a connection for mlflow server via the option `--server-log`.
-Parameters for the server (MLFLOW_S3_ENDPOINT_URL, AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, MLFLOW_PROJECT_ENV, REMOTE_SERVER_URI) must be specified in `.env`-File in root directory.
+Parameters for the server must be specified in `.env`-File in root directory.
+See .envtemplate for required parameters.
+The `MLFLOW_S3_BUCKET`-variable is optional and specifies the artifact storage location.
+Note that the artifact storage location cannot be changed for already existing experiments.
+If the variable is not specified and the experiment does not exist yet, then the default artifact root from the server will be used.

 If the `--server-log` option is left out, logging will happen locally.
-The results can be found in the `mlruns`-subfolders or alternatively can be retrieved on a local mlflow-Server that can be opened with `mlflow ui`.
+The results can be found in the `mlruns`-subfolders or alternatively can be retrieved on a local mlflow-Server that can be opened with `mlflow ui` from command line (must be executed in the directory one level above the `mlruns`-folder).

 * (Hyper-)parameters need to be set in `examples/train/params.yaml`.